ClojureBridge/community-docs/docs/contribute.md

 - Write or edit contents

     Since we are using Github pages, our contents are provided by [Jekyll](http://jekyllrb.com/docs/home/).
-Currently, we support HTML and Markdown formats.
+Currently, Github pages support HTML and Markdown formats (and textile, probably).
 Each document should have [Front-matter](http://jekyllrb.com/docs/frontmatter/) on the top.
 This is very important.
 Don't forget to add that.
 For example, this document has the front-matter below.
 When you will create a new documnt,

     - Create a document file under `docs` directory.
     - Add `layout: docs`.
 The `docs` layout is for all documents.
 Don't change.